Folk Arts Program Statement and Commitments

 - Educating the public through art pieces that reflect culturally-embedded practices/values and prompt dialogue about the lived experience of Utah's cultural communities.

-We welcome your feedback as we improve our efforts.
-Please contact firstname.lastname@example.org to share your thoughts.
+We welcome your feedback as we continue to improve these efforts.
+Please contact email@example.com to share your thoughts.